UMD-Digital/umd_terp_base/modules/umd_terp_content_types/README.md

 - Email: Persons email.
 - Website: Persons website.
 - Location: Building name on campus.
-- Hero Image: Optional large image asscociated with the person.
+- Hero Image: Optional large image associated with the person.
 - Body: Optional, additional text.
 - Sections: Optional kitchen sink widgets.
 - Metatags: You may use these fields to fine tune metatags, if desired.